bmcdavid/DotNetStarter/Extensions/Episerver/readme.txt

 # DotNetStarter.Extensions.Episerver Read Me

-This file also requires DotNetStarter.Extensions.Mvc to setup the dependency resolver.
+This package requires DotNetStarter.Extensions.Mvc to setup a controller builder.

- Also please remove existing dependency resolver if setup in an initialization module.
+A static action 'ContainerSet' has been added to DotNetStarter.Extensions.Episerver.EpiserverLocatorSetup to allow developers a place to invoke a customized DotNetStarter.ApplicationContext.Startup().